 We’re now into level three of lockdown and you’ve worked from home for over two months.
 Things are going okay but you’ve noticed that you could be more productive, if you’re being honest.
 For most of us who are working remotely, the comforts of home don’t always go hand in hand with great performance.
 Luckily, driving excellence is something we’re passionate about.
-Here are our tips for staying professional and productive whilst getting things done from your home office.
+Here are our tips for staying productive from your home office…

 1) Know when it’s time for the grind